pojntfx/networked-linux-memsync/docs/notes.md

 ### The Linux Kernel

 - Open-Source kernel created by Linus Torvals in 1991
+- Written in C, with recently Rust being added as an additional allowed language[@linux2023docs]
 - Powers millions of devices worldwide (servers, desktops, phones, embedded devices)
 - Is a bridge between applications and hardware
   - Provides an abstraction layer
   - Compatible with many architectures (ARM, x86, RISC-V etc.)
+- Is not an operating system in itself, but is usually made an operating system by a distribution[@love2010linux]
+- Distributions add userspace tools (e.g. GNU coreutils or BusyBox), desktop environments and more, turning into a full operating system
 - Is a good fit for this thesis due to it's open-source nature (allows anyone to view, modify and contribute to the source code)

 ### Linux Kernel Modules

-- Linux kernel is monolithic, but extensible thanks to kernel modules
+- Linux kernel is monolithic, but extensible thanks to kernel modules[@love2010linux]
 - Small pieces of kernel-level code that can be loaded and unloaded as kernel modules
 - Can extend the kernel functionality without reboots
 - Are dynamically linked into the running kernel